ejsung/ejsung.github.io/_drafts/coding_projects.md

 permalink: /coding_projects/
 --- -->

 Most of my coding projects are inspired from my research and favorite subjects.
-I also do projects that stem from eclectic interests such as video games and/or optizimizing my life!
+I also do projects that stem from eclectic interests such as video games and/or optimizing my life!

 Please see my github for full project details: <a href = "https://github.com/ejsung?tab=repositories" target = "_blank">https://github.com/ejsung?tab=repositories</a>